$f(R)$ gravity solutions for evolving wormholes

 For $n=1$ we have the simple power law form of solution given by with $m_{1,2}=\pm\frac{3}{2}\sqrt{1+\frac{4R_{0}}{27R_{1}}}$

 In the above solutions we note that viable $f(R)$ solutions involving exponential of curvature $R$ have been explored in \cite{cog, lind} and have been successfully used to explain cosmological dynamics.
 Also solutions involving the negative powers of curvature may be obtained from some time-dependent compactification of string/M-theory \cite{nojiri}, further quantum fluctuations in nearly flat space-time may also include such terms \cite{vassi}.
-Also the negative power terms can serve as gravitational alternative to Dark Energy and produce cosmic acceleration \cite{sotirio,sotirio1}.
-Moreover such modified gravity theories do not suffer from instabilities and may pass the solar system tests for scalar-tensor gravity \cite{nojiri1}.
+Also the negative power terms can serve as gravitational alternative to Dark Energy and produce cosmic acceleration \cite{sotirio,sotirio1}, while positive powers can induce early inflation.
+Moreover such modified gravity theories (of the type $R+R^{m}+\frac{1}{R^{n}}$ with $m,~n$ positive numbers) do not suffer from instabilities as compared to the ones given by $R+\frac{1}{R}$ which can suffer from instability.
+Also it is claimed that they might pass the solar system tests for scalar-tensor gravity, however more quantitative analysis is required to establish the relevance of such models in a real cosmological scenario \cite{nojiri1}.

 {\it Special Case: $b_{0}=0$ i.e. we get $b(r)=d_{0}$}